-The Directors acknowledge responsibility for the preparation of the Annual Financial Statements, which, in their opinion, fairly present the results and cash flows for the year ended December 2016 and the state of affairs of Massmart Holdings Limited and its subsidiaries at the end of the financial year.
+The Directors acknowledge responsibility for the preparation of the consolidated Group Annual Financial Statements, which, in their opinion, fairly present the results and cash flows for the year ended December 2017 and the state of affairs of Massmart Holdings Limited and its subsidiaries at the end of the financial year.
 The external auditors are responsible for reporting on the fair presentation of these financial statements.

 The Board’s Audit Committee reviews the financial information presented and ensures that there has been adherence to International Financial Reporting Standards and the Companies Act of South Africa.
 Internal and external auditors of Group companies have unrestricted access to the Committee.